-The net position of Borough of Lindenwold Fire District No. 1 decreased by approximately \$231,100 during the 2015 period.
-This decrease was due primarily to the implementation of GASB 68 in 2015.
-Other major changes in net position at December 31, 2015 that affected the net change was that the District operated at a deficit of approximately \$49,700.
+The net position of Borough of Lindenwold Fire District No. 1 decreased by approximately \$31,100 during the 2016 period.
+This decrease was due primarily to the increase of net pension liability from the implementation of GASB 68 in 2015.
+Other major changes in net position at December 31, 2016 that affected the net change was that the District operated at a deficit of approximately \$31,100.